Identify24/androidSDK/README.md

 * for Turkish language parameter -> tr
 * for English language parameter -> en
 * for German language parameter -> de

+NfcExceptionCount -> This number specifies the maximum number of errors to be received when reading nfc.This process is passed after the number of errors exceeds this number.
+This is optional(can be null, default value = 3)

+IdentityType -> where will the process begin and end.

+# Listeners

+# For Kotlin

+# For Java

 # Permission